 Hurricane Begins Soon – Do You Have a Hurricane Preparedness Plan?

 After crashing headlong into our coasts, recent hurricanes have pounded northward or westward, leaving paths of destruction hundreds of miles wide as far inland as the central states.
-Despite the fact that the first thing that pops into your head when you think hurricane is high winds, that’s often not what causes the majority of the damage.
+Despite the fact that the first thing that pops into your head when you think hurricane is high winds, that’s often not what causes the majority of the damage and your hurricane preparedness plan should reflect this.
 There are many peripheral hazards that cause much more mayhem than the initial winds including:

 - Rip currents

 - Downed trees and road blockages that can prevent travel

 Any of these conditions can create an environment in which you’re going to need a Hurricane Preparedness Plan and an emergency hurricane kit.
 It never hurts to be prepared and it may just save your life.
 Consider these facts: